 Chances are you were taught very little or almost nothing about Esther, the woman who is one of only two (the other is Ruth) females who have a book of the Bible named after them.
 The purpose of this short study is to offer information regarding this fascinating part of Scripture.

-Mordecai is a Jewish official in the royal court of Persia at Shushan (2:5 - 6).
-Although no meaning is attached to his name in Strong's Concordance due to its non-Hebrew origin, Willmington's Complete Guide to Bible Knowledge states it means 'dedicated to Mars.'
+Mordecai, the cousin of Esther, is a Jewish official in the royal court of Persia at Shushan (2:5 - 6).
+Although no meaning is attached to his name in Strong's Concordance due to its non-Hebrew origin, Wilmington's Complete Guide to Bible Knowledge states it means 'dedicated to Mars.'

 Ahasuerus, translated into the Greek language, is Xerxes.
-Many Bible commentaries agree that the Ahasuerus in the book is King Xerxes I (Xerxes I the Great), who ruled the Persian Empire while it was still powerful (485 to 465 B.C.).
+Many Biblical commentaries agree that the Ahasuerus in the book is King Xerxes I (Xerxes I the Great), who ruled the Persian Empire while it was still powerful (485 to 465 B.C.).
 Haman, an Amalekite, became the prime minister of Persia under the king (3:1).